MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 Microsoft and SAS are [working as partners](https://news.microsoft.com/2020/06/15/sas-and-microsoft-partner-to-further-shape-the-future-of-analytics-and-ai/) to develop a roadmap for organizations that innovate in the cloud.
 Through this partnership, the companies have migrated SAS analytics products and solutions to Azure.

 This article provides guidelines for using SAS analytics on Azure.
-It covers a variety of deployment scenarios.
+It covers various deployment scenarios.
 For instance, multiple versions of SAS are available.
 You can run SAS software on self-managed virtual machines (VMs).
 You can also deploy container-based versions by using Azure Kubernetes Service (AKS).

 Along with discussing different implementations, this guide also follows guidance in [Microsoft Azure Well-Architected Framework](../../framework/index.md) on achieving excellence in the areas of cost, DevOps, resiliency, scalability, and security.
 But besides using this guide, also consult with a SAS team to ensure a high-quality deployment in your particular use case.